Morris Bishop: A Survey of French Literature

 The 1965 revised edition made changes to the selections and slightly augmented the annotations.
-Despite quibbles with certain points, the reviewer for The Modern Language Journal wrote that it had recently had only one significant rival but that Bishop's newly revised work was "the anthology in my opinion".
+Despite quibbles with certain points, the reviewer for The Modern Language Journal wrote that it had recently had only one significant rival and that the newly revised work was "the anthology in my opinion".

 The third edition (2005–2006), revised by Kenneth T. Rivers and in five volumes, again changed the selections and increased the annotations.
-A review of the new volume on the 18th century found Bishop's original critical commentary "precise, concise, and lively", although in some places old fashioned.
+A review of the new volume on the 18th century found Bishop's original critical commentary "precise, concise, and lively", though in some places old-fashioned.

 Molière

-Bishop's translation, published in 1950, of Molière's play The Would-Be Invalid was later staged.
+Bishop's 1950 translation of Molière's play The Would-Be Invalid was later staged.
 A reviewer of a performance in 2003 found the text "an odd combination of overly earnest speeches and jangling contemporary references".

-Eight Plays by Molière in Bishop's translation – The Precious Damsels, The School for Wives, The Critique of The School for Wives, The Versailles Impromptu, Tartuffe, The Misanthrope, The Physician in Spite of Himself, The Would-Be Gentleman – appeared as a volume of the Modern Library in 1957.
+Eight Plays by Molière in Bishop's translation—The Precious Damsels, The School for Wives, The Critique of The School for Wives, The Versailles Impromptu, Tartuffe, The Misanthrope, The Physician in Spite of Himself, The Would-Be Gentleman—appeared as a volume of the Modern Library in 1957.
 The reviewer for The French Review found the translations of Molière "brilliant", and praised Bishop's short introduction to each play.
 The reviewer for The Modern Language Journal found "infrequent disappointments" with Bishop's translations, but supposed that the book would be "genuinely useful".

-Before Bishop's English translations of Molière, those most commonly used had been the "really bad" Modern Library selection by Henri van Laun, "who had a genuine talent for dullness".
-Together with the poet Richard Wilbur's rhymed translation of Misanthrope, Bishop's nine unrhymed translations appeared, on their publication in the 1950s, as great improvements to the French literature scholar Donald Frame (who would later translate Molière himself).
-However, Frame preferred rhyme for translating Molière, and preferred Wilbur's translation to Bishop's; and he was "puzzled that Morris Bishop, a connoisseur of Molière and superb comic poet (Spilt Milk, 'Ozymandias Revisited'), did not put him into rhyme".
+Before Bishop's translations of Molière into English, those most commonly used had been the "really bad" Modern Library selection by Henri van Laun, who according to the French literature scholar Donald Frame "had a genuine talent for dullness".
+Together with the poet Richard Wilbur's rhymed translation of Misanthrope, Bishop's nine unrhymed translations appeared to Frame, on their publication in the 1950s, as great improvements.
+But Frame, who would later translate Molière himself, preferred rhyme for translating Molière, and Wilbur's translation to Bishop's, and was "puzzled that Morris Bishop, a connoisseur of Molière and superb comic poet (Spilt Milk, 'Ozymandias Revisited'), did not put him into rhyme".